MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 In this exercise, you will test workload resiliency by using Azure Chaos Studio.

 > **Note:** This exercise illustrates the use of Azure Chaos Studio.
 The purpose of Azure Chaos Studio is to assist with measuring, understanding, and building application and service resilience.
-This is accomplished by intentionally disrupting workloads in order to identify resiliency gaps and implement corresponding mitigations proactively, rather than reactively.
+This is accomplished by intentionally disrupting workloads in order to identify resiliency gaps and implement corresponding mitigation proactively, rather than reactively.

 The exercise consists of the following tasks: